The Federal Government of Nigeria has banned foreign training of scholars, saying that plans are ongoing to train them locally.

 The Conference, with the theme, “Building Sustainable and Relevant Tertiary Institutions and Systems in Africa” has over 20 countries in attendance.

-Addressing journalists at the sidelines of the Conference, the Minister said the government plans to spend the money to unleash the capacity of Nigerian Universities to train the scholars at home.
+Addressing journalists on the sidelines of the Conference, the Minister said the government plans to spend the money to unleash the capacity of Nigerian Universities to train the scholars at home.

 “…we’ve just decided to cancel foreign training for scholars, …the amount of money we’re spending to train one scholar abroad, we could use it to train 20 people here.
 We will be training everybody here.